michuW93/designPatterns/src/Singleton/singleton.md

 ![img.png](ClassicSingleton/img_classicSingletonMultipleThreadsWorks.png)

 now it's even worse - usually our test pass, but sometimes it fails.
 Okay, while using threads you can expect non-deterministic result, but it's really easy to fall into this pit and waste whole day to look for a bug.
+So we can see that with many threads our singleton is not singleton, and we have many instances of it.
-Let's try to make it safer and let's synchronize our method.
+Let's try to make it safer and let's synchronize our method so one thread will block other threads.

 ![img.png](SynchronizedSingleton/img_synchronizedSingletonCode.png)

-Now we can run the same tests which we run for classic singleton (please notice that even times are quite similar, without synchronization it's slightly faster, but I thought it will be much faster)
+Now we can run the same tests which we run for classic, non-thread safe singleton (please notice that even times are quite similar, without synchronization it's slightly faster, but I thought it will be much faster)

 ![img.png](SynchronizedSingleton/img_synchronizedSingletonTest.png)